 - If you do not require supervision to see patients- providers who attend the BTTI must be licensed to practice psychotherapy independently.
 Due to the incredibly high demand for this program, we are not currently accepting registrations from providers who are not yet licensed and/or require supervision.

 - You are a current professional member of the IOCDF.
 You do not need to be a member to register for the BTTI; however, you do need to become a member if we offer you a spot in an upcoming training and officially register you.
 Professional membership is $100 per person, per year.
 For more information about membership with the IOCDF and to become a member/renew your expired membership prior to registering, please visit www.ocfoundation.org/membership/

 When and Where are the Next BTTI programs?

-The upcoming 2013 BTTI locations and dates are as follows:
+The 2014 BTTI locations and dates are as follows: